daniel-lerch/korga/README.md

 ### Email distribution lists

 Once configured, Korga automatically synchronizes people and groups from ChurchTools.
 This data can be used to create distribution lists.
+There is no Web UI available yet to manage distribution lists so you must stick to the CLI inside the Docker container:

 ```
 ./Korga.Server distribution-list create --group 137 kids